wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/remote.rst

 queue_size
 ^^^^^^^^^^^^

-Sets the capacity of the remote daemon queue in number of agent events.
+Sets the capacity of the remote daemon queue in the number of agent events.

 +--------------------+----------------------------------+
 | **Default value**  | 131072                           |